 - Ideas and Motivation Present?
 If you haven’t been able to identify your situation in any of the possible problems thus far, there’s good news.
 There is a plethora of ideas, methods, and tools available to keep content flowing for anyone who is willing and interested in making content curation a priority.
 If your obstacles are nothing more than idea generation, time, and ability, you are in great company with others who have found ways to create content that is valuable and has produced results.

 So, what are some tried and true solutions, work-around, and tools to help obliterate some of these obstacles?
-Stay tuned for Part 2 coming soon!
+Check out Part 2 of the Content Curation Process!